allinurl/goaccess/README.md

 * **WebSocket Authentication:**<br>
   GoAccess offers enhanced WebSocket authentication, supporting local and external JWT verification, with secure token refresh capabilities and seamless integration with external authentication systems.
+Verified tokens are tracked to their `exp` claim and the connection is closed once they expire.

 * **Nearly All Web Log Formats**<br>
   GoAccess allows any custom log format string.
 Predefined options include,